 Google Ad scripts FAQs

-How do I get Google Ads scripts?
+Where do I find Google Ads scripts?

 You can access Google Ads scripts directly within the Google Ads platform.
 Go to the “Tools & Settings” menu, select “Scripts,” and create a custom script or paste your desired script into the editor.